Lehwah/Doggie-Name-Game/README.md

     }

     const randomIndex = Math.round(Math.random() * 5)
-    doggiesForRound[randomIndex].isDoggie = true // This doggie will be the one displayed in the header “Which doggie is a(n) …?”
+    doggiesForRound[randomIndex].isDoggie = true // The doggie to be in the header for “Which doggie is a(n) …?”

     this.setState({
       currentDoggies: doggiesForRound,
       gameState: GAMESTATES.IN_PROGRESS // The game has been put into progress!
     })
   }
- …
+ ...
 }
 ```